paritoshkroy/NNGPinStan/README.md

 element is
 ![\rho(\mathbf{s}\_i,\mathbf{s}\_j)](https://latex.codecogs.com/svg.image?%5Crho%28%5Cmathbf%7Bs%7D_i%2C%5Cmathbf%7Bs%7D_j%29 "\rho(\mathbf{s}_i,\mathbf{s}_j)").

+## 1.2 Geostatistical Data

-Spatial data refers to information explicitly linked with locations across any surface or geographical area.
+Geostatistical data refers to information explicitly linked with locations across any surface or geographical area.
 This thesis delves into a specific data type where each observation or data point is associated with a precise location defined by coordinates, known as point reference spatial data or geostatistical data.
 The coordinates typically include latitude and longitude for global positioning, easting and northing for local projections, or
 ![(x,y)](https://latex.codecogs.com/svg.image?%28x%2Cy%29 "(x,y)")–coordinates
 of a surface.
 Analyzing point reference data aims to capture variability and correlation in observed phenomena and predict values at unobserved